 Nonsyndromic hearing loss is a partial or total loss of hearing that is not associated with other signs and symptoms.
 In contrast, syndromic hearing loss occurs with signs and symptoms affecting other parts of the body.

 Nonsyndromic hearing loss can be classified in several different ways.
 One common way is by the condition's pattern of inheritance: autosomal dominant (DFNA), autosomal recessive (DFNB), X-linked (DFNX), or mitochondrial (which does not have a special designation).
 Each of these types of hearing loss includes multiple subtypes.
 DFNA, DFNB, and DFNX subtypes are numbered in the order in which they were first described.
 For example, DFNA1 was the first type of autosomal dominant nonsyndromic hearing loss to be identified.
-The various inheritance patterns of nonsyndromic hearing loss are described in more detail below.

 The characteristics of nonsyndromic hearing loss vary among the different types.
 Hearing loss can affect one ear (unilateral) or both ears (bilateral).
 Degrees of hearing loss range from mild (difficulty understanding soft speech) to profound (inability to hear even very loud noises).
 The term "deafness" is often used to describe severe-to-profound hearing loss.
 Hearing loss can be stable, or it may be progressive, becoming more severe as a person gets older.
 Particular types of nonsyndromic hearing loss show distinctive patterns of hearing loss.
 For example, the loss may be more pronounced at high, middle, or low tones.